This topic guides you through creating your first Storage Gateway file system.

 - User OCID: Required.
 Unique identifier of your Oracle Cloud Infrastructure Object Storage user.

-The values you entered must match your Oracle Cloud Infrastructure tenancy credentials.
+The values you entered must match your Oracle Cloud Infrastructure credentials.
 If you get an error message, verify your entries, update any incorrect values, and click Save again.

 Click Show Advanced File System Configuration.